Ujjalt/ujjaltimshina/_miscellaneous/test.md

   </div>

   <p style="color:#e8f5e8; text-align:center; font-style:italic;">
-    A father figure, a guide, and one of the heroes of my life
+**A father figure, a guide, and one of the heroes of my life**

+*I chose to place this after the closing reflection because, to me, he is one of the real heroes of my life.
+Real heroes rarely stand at the centre of the story.
+They remain quietly in the background, often without even knowing how deeply their actions, values, and guidance are shaping someone.
+They do not create dependence; they help a person become capable of standing independently.
+And perhaps that is the greatest kind of influence anyone can have on another life.*

   </p>

   <p style="color:#e8f5e8; line-height:1.8;">